psygreg/linuxtoys/README.md

 #### Fedora / RHEL / OpenSUSE (COPR)

-Packages are available via [Fedora COPR](https://copr.fedorainfracloud.org/coprs/psygreg/linuxtoys/) for AlmaLinux 10, Fedora 41/42, OpenSUSE Leap/Tumbleweed, and RHEL 9/10.
+Packages are available via [Fedora COPR](https://copr.fedorainfracloud.org/coprs/psygreg/linuxtoys/) for the latest releases of AlmaLinux, Fedora and RHEL.

 **For Standard Systems:**